adama-wzr/EffectiveDiffusivityFVM/README.md

 Changes will be coming to this repository soon.
 A new branch for development will come out and start implementing some of the features described below, and they will only be committed to this folder once the changes are stable.
 For now, the folder with the 2D Effective Diffusivity code will remain unchanged.

-The list of new changes and new capabilities to the code will be added as follows (the order might change, but this is a tentative implementation guide):

-1. Expanded more general derivation of equations will allow for time dependent solutions.
-2. Mass generation/destruction will be implemented.
-3. CPU version with multi-threading.
-4. 3D version of the code will be available for 3D structures (with either a stack of 2D images or a csv file encoding in 3D).
-5. A multi-GPU version with HPC resources in mind for large-scale simulations.
-6. More flexible boundary conditions.
+Recent Added Changes:
-7. Simulation mode for calculating tortuosity.
+1. Simulation mode for tortuosity in 2D and 3D has been implemented.
+2. CPU version with multi-threading currently implemented.
+It will be separated from the GPU code in future updates.
+3. Source term has been addded to equations, but is not currently used in any simulations.
+4. 3D versions are already available.
+5. Flexible boundary conditions are available.

+Upcoming changes (in no particular order):
+- Time discretizations (2D + 1D and 3D + 1D).
+    - Crank-Nicolson method.
+    - Fully implicit method.
+- More output options.
+- File-system re-arrangement (the singular helper file is getting busy).
+- tiff-based outputs for flux and concentration mapping.
+- Multi-GPU version for HPC use.

 Additionally, some experimental features might come in the near future.
 At this time, I cannot provide a reasonable estimate of when these will be implemented (or if they will at all).
 In no particular order:

 - GUI:
-  - Running code on the GUI has significant impacts in terms of the overall accuracy.
+  - Running code on the GUI has significant impacts in terms of the overall efficiency.
 For now, if I do make a GUI at some point, it will mainly handle the input file generation, and not the actual simulation.
 - Higher-order discretization methods.
 - For the GPU code, I will try and implement some of the most recent cuBLAS and cuSPARSE solvers.
 - For the CPU code, implementation of [scaLAPACK](https://www.netlib.org/scalapack/) for solving the sparse systems.
 I will test those versus the already existing solvers, so we will see what works best.